blazecolby/blazecolby.github.io/docs/ui-components/typography.md

 parent: UI Components
 nav_order: 1
 ---
+Code: Python
+Packages: Pillow, Tensorflow

-# USPTO Analysis
+# CNN USPTO Analysis
 ## Patent Density
-Patents are inherently dense.
+Patents are filled with technical jargon and legal jargon.
 Typically, the information may be understood with enough time, or preexisting domain knowledge.
-Patent breakdown
+Using machine learning and some creativity, I believe it's possible to simplify this data for the average joe, like myself.
+Hopefully this project will turn into something that allows an individual to take their domain knowledge their idea and use a mix of a user interface and machine learning to find relavent patents and ideas on how a patent my be applicable to them.
 {: .fs-6 .fw-300 }

-With each patent comes a set of pages; title page, description pages, graph pages, etc. Not all, but a lot of patents, come with a patent drawing/figure on the front page.
-Within that image, there are numbers to label each part of the figure; the aforementioned description pages explain what each image/figure is and what each given label on the image represents.
-{: .fs-6 .fw-300 }

-## Purpose
-Use machine learning and other data science methods to identify each image label, match that label with its' corresponding description, and convert the description to laymens terms as well; as well as condense that information.
-{: .fs-6 .fw-300 }

-## Extra steps
-After this is done an additional step may be taken to take the condensed descriptions and place them next to each figure label.
-After the descriptions are placed, a search engine/recommendation engine may be created to allow for quicker access.
-{: .fs-6 .fw-300 }

-## Benefit
-An individual can save time by searching and finding relavant patents based on either laymens terms or domain jargon.
-They can then gain a quicker oversite by receiving only the images with their descriptions; with the option of looking at the full paper.
-{: .fs-6 .fw-300 }

-## Why
-This project has grown out of a personal desire to understand patents, and feeling overwhelmed by the amount of data that there is.
-The hope is to make patents less of a black blox, and more of an opportunity for myself and for others.
-{: .fs-6 .fw-300 }

 Follow the docs to install Tensorflow.
 [Tensorflow Docs](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html)

-Download Images.
+Download USPTO patent images.
 [USPTO Images](https://www.uspto.gov/learning-and-resources/bulk-data-products)

-Uspto images came in a tiff format.
-Tensorflow doesn't support this so we need to convert it to a format such as jpg.
+USPTO images come in a tiff format.
+Tensorflow doesn't support this so we need to convert it to another format such as JPG.

+After unzipping the USPTO images, the code below will run through all folders recursively and change any .tif to a .jpg.
+Run the code in the upper most directory.
 ```
 import os
 from PIL import Image # Pip install PIL